jiminny/join-the-team/qa-task.md

 5. Guest 1 should post a chat message "Ping".
 Guest 2 should see this message, and reply with "Pong".

-6. Add Web Audio for both guests, ensuring the timer does not start once both are connected and on hold.
+6. Add Computer Audio for both guests, ensuring the timer does not start once both are connected.

-7. After being on hold for 10 seconds, both guests should logout and the login page should be visible again.
+7. After being on hold in the waiting room for 10 seconds, both guests should logout and the login page should be visible again.

 8. For every failure, a screenshot should be taken of the page.